Al-Jama'a al-Islamiyya: Origins in universities

 ALA-LC began as an umbrella organization for Egyptian militant student groups, formed, like the Egyptian Islamic Jihad, after the leadership of the Muslim Brotherhood renounced violence in the 1970s.

 In its early days, the group was primarily active on university campuses, and was mainly composed of university students.
 Originally they were a minority in the Egyptian student movement which was dominated by leftist Nasserists and Marxists.
 The leftists were strongly critical of the new Sadat government, and urged Egypt to fight a war of revenge against Israel, while President Sadat wanted to wait and rebuild the military.
 However, with some "discrete, tactical collaboration" with the government, who sought a "useful counterweight" to its leftist opponents, the group(s) began to grow in influence in 1973.

-The Jama'at spread quite rapidly on campuses and won up to one-third of all student union elections.
+The Jama'at spread on campuses and won up to one-third of all student union elections.
 These victories provided a platform from which the associations campaigned for Islamic dress, the veiling of women, and the segregation of classes by gender.
 Secular university administrators opposed these goals.
 By March 1976, they were "dominant force" in the student movement and by 1977 "they were in complete control of the universities and had driven the left organizations underground."